Cinfig/Microbiome---WGS---FIM/README.md

          Please note if the selected taxonomy level/functionality is not available in the selected study ID, no files will be downloaded.

-      f, The scripts print the number samples in the selected study and the unique ID of each sample.
+      f, The script prints the sample number in the selected study and the unique ID of each sample.

       g, While the script is running, multiple csv files are saved.
-For example, the above mentioned MGYS00000465 study has 25 samples.
+For example, the above mentioned MGYS00000465 study has 40 samples.

          One csv file containing the relative abundance will be saved per unique sample ID: